Improving online FDR procedures via online analogs of e-closure and compound e-values: Simulations

 We see in \Cref{fig:local-dep-simulation} the results of applying the base procedure of e-LOND and r-LOND, as well as the power gain our procedures offer over both e-LOND and r-LOND.
 Both donation e-LOND and $\CeLOND$ outperform e-LOND, with $\CeLOND$'s power differential increasing over donation e-LOND as the proportion of non-nulls increases.
 Similarly, both donation r-LOND and $\overline{\text{r-LOND}}$ also outperform r-LOND, with $\overline{\text{r-LOND}}$'s power differential increasing over donation r-LOND as the proportion of non-nulls increases.
 Thus, we see that our frameworks for improving the power of both procedures have practical results.

-\paragraph{Runtime comparison} To quantify the tradeoff between computation and power for closed vs.\ donation variants of each procedure, we run simulations using the same local dependence Gaussian data model as above, with a fixed setting of $\pi=0.3$.
+\paragraph{Runtime comparison} To quantify the tradeoff between computation and power for closed vs.\ donation variants of each procedure, we run simulations using the same local dependence Gaussian data model as above, with a fixed setting of $\pi_1=0.3$.
 We choose hypothesis counts up to $m = 3000$ with $n = 80$ trials.
 We average the wall-clock runtime of each procedure over all trials.
 Wall-clock times were measured on a server with an AMD Ryzen 9 9950X CPU (16 cores, 32 threads, up to 5.756 GHz) running in a single-threaded fashion.
 We visualize the results of these measurements in \Cref{fig:runtime-power-simulation} --- note that the y-axis for runtime in the figure is on a log scale.
 We can see that as the number of hypotheses increases, the runtime of $\textCeLOND$ goes from milliseconds to on the order of an hour.
 On the other hand, standard e-LOND as well as donation e-LOND remain in the millisecond range.
 We see a similar pattern with the variants of r-LOND as well.
+In cumulative terms over $m$ online decisions, the closed variants scale as $O(m^3)$ when recomputed from scratch, while donation e-LOND and donation r-LOND scale as $O(m\log m)$ with the augmented-tree updates described above.